agoliveira/INAV-Toolkit/README.md

 - The INAV development team and community
 - QuadMeUp (Paweł Spychalski) for filter and RPM analysis research
 - The INAV Fixed Wing Group for modes documentation
+- UAV Tech for the spark that gave me the idea to create this